section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

-It is unsuitable to have to reform our aplication components every time we have a change in our application data .
+It is unsuitable to have to reform our application components every time we have a change in our application data .
 More than data/statistics is needed to have a credible data-driven application that is captivating to an extensive variety of business users.

 In data-driven application , the application flow is governed by data processed by the application.
 The data-set input may change your applications behavior.
 This means your decisions are influenced by data.